Bill Buckley (rugby league)

 William George Buckley OBE (8 August 1906 – 17 April 1973) was an Australian rugby league footballer and administrator.

 Playing career

 A front rower, Buckley played 75 lower grade matches for Newtown.
 He broke his leg in the 1928 NSWRFL season and his first grade career was over.

 Administrative career

 After playing, Buckley joined the New South Wales Rugby Football League General Committee as delegate of Newtown in 1940.
+He was co-manager of the 1948–49 Kangaroo tour of Great Britain and France.

 When NSWRFL president Jersey Flegg died in 1960, Buckley replaced him and also became Chairman of the Australian Rugby League, a position he remained in from 1960 until his death in 1973.

 He was replaced as NSWRFL president by Kevin Humphreys.

 Accolades

 Bill Buckley was made a Life Member of Newtown and the Australian Rugby League and was also a member of the SCG Trust.
 In 1968 Bill Buckley was awarded an Officer of the Order of the British Empire (OBE) for services to sport, in recognition of service to rugby league and the community.